isomerpages/nlb-learning/_arts/Adults & Seniors/Content.md

 <a target="\_blank" href="https://nlb.overdrive.com/media/630224"><img alt="The Complete Cosmicomics" style="width:300px; text-align:left;" src="/images/Arts/AS/OCPL-16.jpeg"></a>

-<p> ‘’This is one of my favourite books as a big fan of random and fun scientific facts.
+<p> "This is one of my favourite books as a big fan of random and fun scientific facts.
 Italo Calvino takes short scientific statements and spins them into mind-bending stories, building worlds that push the limits of our understanding, which endlessly inspires me to build mine.’’ -  Genevieve Ang </p>

 <p><a target="\_blank" href=" https://nlb.overdrive.com/media/630224">Borrow the eBook here</a>.</p>